Independence-based Joint Dereverberation and Separation with Neural Source Model: Proposed source model learning

 \subsection{Network Architecture}

-The network architecture, i.e., $u_{f,n}(\bm{Y})$, is shown at the bottom of Fig.~\ref{fig:overview}.
-It consists of multiple gated linear units (GLU)~\cite{glu} and one transpose convolution layer, all with kernel size three.
-The input is downsampled in the first block and then fed into six GLU blocks, with a dropout layer between the third and the fourth.
-Finally, the transpose convolution layer upsamples the input to the same size as the input and a TF mask is output.
+The source model network architecture is shown at the bottom of Fig.~\ref{fig:overview}.
+It consists of multiple gated linear units (GLU)~\cite{glu} and a transpose convolution layer, all with kernel size three.
+It has 2.18M trainable parameters in total.
+The input is down-sampled in the first block and then fed into six GLU blocks with a dropout layer with a probability of 0.5 between the third and the fourth.
+Finally, the transpose convolution layer up-samples the intermediate feature to the same size as the original input, and a TF mask is output thorough the sigmoid activation.
 The mask may be understood as hiding the target source in the current source spectrogram estimate.